saltyrtc/saltyrtc-meta/Task-WebRTC.md

 reliable/unreliable data channels while guaranteeing complete messages in any case.

+Each wrapped data channel id has its own overflow number and sequence number.
+The overflow and sequence number SHALL persist once a data channel has been stored.
+The numbers MUST be restored once a data channel id is being reused.
+This is absolutely vital to prevent reusing a nonce!

 # Signalling Channel Handover

 As soon as both clients have exchanged the required messages and the